arjunrao87/the-one/README.md

 ## Starting the Server ( optional )

-### If you want to run it against the deployed Official Decision Maker endpoint
+### If you want to run it against the deployed Official The One endpoint

 You need to do nothing extra.
 Follow the next steps!

 ### If you want to start your own server

-- cd decision-maker
+- cd the-one

 - cd server